syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/PreviewRows.md

 ### Limitations

 1. Does not support both details view and preview rows at same level.
-2. `QueryRowHeight` event is not supported.
+2. Does not support the `QueryRowHeight` event.
-3. Freeze columns is not supported with the preview rows.
+3. Does not support freeze columns with the preview rows.